mixpanel/mixpanel-react-native/README.md

 ```

 # **clearSuperProperties()**
-Erase all currently registered superProperties.
+To erase all currently registered superProperties.

 ### **Example**
 ```